matteodem/graphqlizer/README.md

 })
 ```

-To actually have access to your alien data in your graphql app you
+To actually have access to your alien data in your graphql api you
 have to use the `generateTypeDefsAndResolvers`
 function to generate the final typeDefs and resolvers to create the final GraphQL schema.